VitamintK/wang-aoc-cli/README.md

 However, this one is unique in that I am making it.

-Due to this, it is bespoke for the way I do AOC, e.g. using `.in` files to store inputs.
+Due to this, it is bespoke for the way I do AOC, e.g. I use `.in` files to store inputs, and I write my programs to get their input from stdin and write their output to stdout.

 [wimglenn/advent-of-code-data](https://github.com/wimglenn/advent-of-code-wim) seems to be one of the most popular and polished tools, and I used it for inspiration and its approach and some code for authing to AOC ( https://github.com/wimglenn/advent-of-code-wim/issues/1 )